Acarovski/python-weather/README.md

 **Weather Application**

-<div align="center">**Description**
+**Description**
-The Weather Application is a Python-based web app that provides weather forecasts for different locations.
+<p>The Weather Application is a Python-based web app that provides weather forecasts for different locations.<p>
-It fetches data from an external weather API and displays it in a user-friendly interface.
+<p>It fetches data from an external weather API and displays it in a user-friendly interface.<p>

 **Features**
 Current Weather: Get real-time weather information for a specific location.